graeme-lockley/graeme-lockley.github.io/source/posts/20160227-conways-game-of-life.html.md

 ## Conclusion

 This exercise has reminded me that much of what we as developers do is to translate a requirement into a software implementation that fulfills that requirement.
 Too often though we start from the ground up thinking that we have nothing to start with.
-Holding the DRY principle close and being open to where semantic facts are recorded could greatly simplify our day-to-day and increase the quality of our software by reducing cognitive dissonance when stepping between human representations and software representations.
+Holding the DRY principle close and being open to where semantic facts are recorded can greatly simplify our day-to-day and increase the quality of our software by reducing cognitive dissonance when stepping between human representations and software representations.